Templarian/MaterialDesign-Site/src/content/contribute-site.md

 - Let us know early on if your feature needs a API to work.
 - Look at the existing code base and follow consistent naming.
 - Use existing services where it makse sense instead of wrapping your own.
+- Break up features into smaller features when possible.
 - Be patient, the larger the feature the long it takes for us to review.